-For an optimal learning experience, ESP recommends conducting the full program with all of the components, led by an instructor who has completed a Train-the-Trainer program for certification.
+For an optimal learning experience, ETP recommends conducting the full program with all of the components, led by an instructor who has completed a Train-the-Trainer program for certification.

 To aid instructors and parents in guiding their teens through the workbook, this Discussion Guide has been added to the curriculum.
 For each page of the workbook, this Discussion Guide describes the rationale, objectives, key messages, and suggested instructor dialogue.
 Activities, teen feedback, and information sources are also included.